First step in the criminal court process – a guide

 Even if the initial reason for the stop was legit; the scope or length of the Fourth Amendment seizure may be illegal.
 Because police must have additional facts to justify the expanded or prolonged detention.
 Tic Tock!

 When should you get a police investigation attorney?
 Sometimes a person is aware of a risk of a police investigation before there is one.
-Other times the person is unaware until police reveal that he or she is a target.
+Other times the person is unaware until police reveal that the person is a target.
 In either case, that is the time to consider hiring a police investigation attorney.

 The most important evidence obtained by law enforcement officers after a contact, is what courts call statements.
 Other terms that mean the same thing include: confessions, admissions.